sourabhaprasad/kalaa-rang/README.md

 ## Overview

 Kalaa Rang is a comprehensive e-commerce solution that provides both customer-facing shopping functionality and robust administrative tools.
-The platform features a modern black-themed UI with intuitive navigation, real-time inventory management, and secure payment processing through PayPal integration.
+The platform features a modern black-themed UI with intuitive navigation, real-time inventory management,.

 ## Features